europeana/media-proxy/README.md

 Europeana REST API returns an invalid response | 502 Request to remote provider times out | 504
 Any other error preventing completion of the request | 500

-## TODO

-* Make the proxy:
-  * usable as Rack middleware, and document installation as a gem
-  * a Sinatra app
-* Document in this README:
-  * logger output

 ## License